Updated May 6, 2026

 Pregnancy

-• Current Health First Colorado members who are pregnant and some members who were pregnant within the last 12 months
+- Current Health First Colorado members who were pregnant within the last 12 months, or are currently pregnant

 Medical conditions

-• People who are receiving Supplemental Security Income (SSI) and/or Social Security Administration (SSA) income, such as Social Security Disability Insurance (SSDI) or Social Security Retirement (SSR)
+- People who are receiving Supplemental Security Income (SSI) and/or Social Security Administration (SSA) income, such as Social Security Disability Insurance (SSDI)

 Population